 Easy and affordable access

-There are a number of credit monitoring services you can use if you’re tight on cash, like MoneyLion’s comprehensive credit monitoring tools.
+There are a number of credit monitoring services you can use if you’re tight on cash, like MoneyLion’s comprehensive credit tracking.

 Also, look for a credit monitoring service that’s easy to use.
 Even the best service will be useless to you if you can’t figure out how to sign up for alerts or check your score.
 Focus on finding a credit monitoring company that gives you access with an easy-to-use app.